jlrosas/Tooling/README.md

 1. You must have access to a version 9.1 commerce transaction server.
 This can be either a toolkit or a runtime environment.
 The default configuration for the proxy expects this server to be running on localhost.
 Modify commerce-tooling/proxy.conf.json if your server is not running on localhost.
 2. Your commerce transaction server must be started.
 3. You must be able to log onto Management Center.
-The default user ID and password for the internal toolkit is wcsadmin/wcs1admin.
+The default user ID and password for the toolkit is wcsadmin/wcs1admin.
 4. You must have node js installed (http://nodejs.org)

 ## Development Install